• Header Slideshow

 Answer

-Applicants who are new to the Studio are in most cases required to make full tuition payment or installment in advance of attending their first class at the studio.
-Tuition fees are used for securing a space in the class and are not pro-rated or adjusted for classes missed except in special unique cases.
-Tuition payments may be made by personal check, money order, cash or by credit card online only and through PayPal.
-A special payment arrangement with zero-interest funding may be possible in some cases if discussed with the studio administrater, Aong Pakin, at the time of registration.
-Non-compliance to a special payment schedule will result in studio dismissal.
+Applicants who are new to the Studio are, in most cases, required to submit full tuition payment or the first approved installment prior to attending their first class.
+Tuition secures a reserved space in the class and is not prorated or adjusted for missed classes, except in rare and extraordinary circumstances at the sole discretion of the Studio.
+Tuition payments may be made by personal check, money order, cash, credit card online through the Studio’s payment portal, Venmo, or Zelle.
+In select cases, a special payment arrangement with zero interest funding may be approved if discussed in advance with the Studio administrator, Aong Pakin, at the time of registration.
+Students who do not adhere to an approved payment schedule may forfeit their place in the class and be withdrawn from the program.

 • Do you offer any shorter-term Meisner workshops during the year?